anticensority/about-pac-scripts/README.md

 After setting PAC URL in browser settings it is loaded only once or twice and cached for a long period. (checked on Firefox 50/Windows)

-## For Developers
+## Developing PAC Scripts

 1. PAC script is re-evaluated each time for each URL-resource loaded.
-2. IE may be detected via [Conditional Compilation](http://stackoverflow.com/questions/10072816/how-does-this-ie-check-work) of comment content: `const isIE = /*@cc_on!@*/false;`
+2. IE may be detected via [Conditional Compilation](http://stackoverflow.com/questions/10072816/how-does-this-ie-check-work) of comment content: `const isIE = /*@cc_on!@*/false;`.
+3. 'google.com.' with dot at the end is also a correct notation.
+I don't know any library that passes `host` this way, but I always defense myself with: `host.replace(/\.$/, '')`.

+### Alerts and Debugging

+1. Alert messages may be seen in Chromium network events: chrome://net-internals/#events
+2. In Chromium you may check active proxy settings via chrome://net-internals/#proxy

 ### Chromium Bugs

 1. Web Extensions can't set PAC scripts larger than 1MB via URL, [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=678022).
 2. Web Extensions can't set scripts with non-ASCII chars as a string, unicode URLs must be punycoded.
 3. Once I deleted all extensions from Chrome, but PAC script was still active and couldn't be purged via settings or browser restarts.

-### Alerts and Debugging

-1. Alert messages may be seen in Chromium network events: chrome://net-internals/#events
-2. In Chromium you may check active proxy settings via chrome://net-internals/#proxy

 ### Resources